wasp-lang/wasp/web/docs/database/operations/actions.md

 Actions are almost identical to Queries in terms of their API.
 Therefore, if you're already familiar with Queries, you might find reading the entire guide repetitive.

-We instead recommend skipping ahead and only reading [the differences between Queries and Actions](#differences-between-queries-and-actions), and consulting the [Options Reference](#options-reference) as needed.
+We instead recommend skipping ahead and only reading [the differences between Queries and Actions](#differences-between-queries-and-actions), and consulting the [API Reference](#api-reference) as needed.
 :::

 ## Working with Actions